American History

 File Type: |

-FDR was proposing a new definition of rights that placed a duty on some to provide something to others.
+FDR was proposing a new definition of rights that coerces some individuals to provide something to other individuals.
 Thus, FDR's approach involved a perspective toward rights that would deny some people their natural rights while providing nice things to others in exchange for votes.

-FDR was proposing a new definition of rights that placed a duty on some to provide something to others.
+FDR was proposing a new definition of rights that coerces some individuals to provide something to other individuals.
 Thus, FDR's approach involved a perspective toward rights that would deny some people their natural rights while providing nice things to others in exchange for votes.